-If you’re looking for a more long-term solution, you can try reducing your bandwidth.
-While it could be your whole dorm taking up bandwidth, opting to turn off any streaming while you’re on a videoconference or downloading large files can help.
-The fewer programs you have running simultaneously, the less your speed is split.
 Love binge-watching too much to give it up?
 You could add wireless home internet.
 It connects to cell towers to build a network and is simple to install.
 Since it has data limits, think of it as a backup for your main network.

 We also recommend updating your web browser and operating system.
 Just like we mentioned earlier, if you’re only experiencing problems on one device, it could be an indicator that your software is out of date.
 Installing any relevant updates could boost your speed and strengthen your security.

 If all else fails, and you need a reliable internet signal (like when you’re taking an online exam), consider using an ethernet cable.
 Your device will be wired to the wall for the duration of your time online, but hardwiring offers the fastest speeds and most reliable connection.
 While it might not be the most convenient way to catch up on TV, it does offer peace of mind during high-pressure exams or presentations.
 And besides, it’s unlikely that you’ll be walking around with your laptop while in class or taking a quiz.